RSU 9 board gets surveys on school opening, busing

-FARMINGTON — A survey of parents found that of the 53% of those who responded so far, 84% said they would send their children back to school under the current coronavirus pandemic conditions, Regional School Unit 9 directors were told Tuesday night.
+FARMINGTON — A survey of parents found that of the 53% responding so far, 84% said they would send their children back to school under the current coronavirus pandemic conditions, Regional School Unit 9 directors were told Tuesday night, July 14.

 Meeting via Zoom, directors received an overview from Superintendent Tina Meserve of a district committee’s progress in developing plans for the upcoming school year.